Since the heinous crimes in Charleston last week, I’ve heard many people debating the Confederate Flag.

 -source The Week

-So desptie what many people are saying, the flag has never really represented Southern Pride…no matter how hard they try and say so.
+So despite what many people are saying, the flag has never really represented Southern Pride…no matter how hard they have tried to say so.
 Some groups are SO filled with hate, they even think that South Carolina should take the American flag down and keep the Confederate one flying.

 Ok, but what if we really WANT it to represent Southern Pride?
 Can we just take it back?
 And then all agree that it means good stuff?